Maumagnaguagno/Spriter/README.md

 ```

 ## ToDo's
+- Dangerous
+  - Encoding problem with BMP loading for ```RUBY_VERSION > 1.8.7```
+  - Better PNG support, I believe there is a problem with this version for some image proportions
+- Common
   - Optional clean step
+- Maybe
   - Color based on neighbor count (may take a lot of CPU)
-- Better PNG support, I believe there is a problem with this version for some image proportions
-- Compress SVG, ~~define a background rect and~~ cluster foreground pixels into rects.
-  - It will work, but how complex is to find the minimal set of rects in a grid?
-- Encoding problem with file reading for ```RUBY_VERSION > 1.8.7```
+  - Better compression of SVG, take advantage of rows too (squares)